Luas: Ticketing

 Luas tickets are purple in colour and credit card sized.
 They bear a magnetic stripe on the back although this is not used on Luas.
 Uniquely among Dublin's public transport, tickets are not checked upon boarding trams; instead, a proof-of-payment system is used.

 Ticket machines operate at every Luas stop and these are the only source of single-journey and return tickets.
 They also sell 1-day, 7-day and 30-day tickets, valid in either some or all the fare zones, for adults, children and students.
 Combi tickets valid on Dublin Bus and Luas are no longer on general sale, but can be purchased as commuter tickets via the "Taxsaver" scheme, as can various other combinations of bus, Luas, and Iarnród Éireann commuter train service.
 Certain ticket combinations are not possible (for example a one-day student ticket), and tickets can only be valid from the stop at which they are purchased and must commence their validity within 90 minutes, valid until a specific time shown on the card.
 Certain tickets require the user to hold an ID card and write the number on the ticket, to prevent the ticket from being transferred to another person.
-Ticket machines accept card payments (by American Express, MasterCard, or Visa and have a weekly limit of €150 (upper limit changed from €50 per transaction to €150 per week in January 2012 after upgrading all POS terminals to have a PIN keypad).
+Ticket machines accept card payments (by American Express, MasterCard, or Visa) and have a weekly limit of €150 (upper limit changed from €50 per transaction to €150 per week in January 2012 after upgrading all POS terminals to have a PIN keypad).
 Formerly €5 was the minimum amount which could be paid via card, but this limit has since been removed.
 Student tickets can be loaded to a Student Leap card, issued upon verification of student status.
 No other form of student identification is accepted on Luas.

 Tickets cannot be purchased on board the trams.
 Passengers encountered by a ticket inspector and not in possession of a valid ticket or validated Leap card are issued a fine (referred to as a standard fare) of €100, reduced to €45 for prompt payment.
 Non-payment within 28 days may result in prosecution.

 The lines are divided into 10 zones, five for the green line and four for the red, plus a shared central zone.
-Fares are calculated based on how many zones a journey is taken through, with a five-zone cap.
-There is a stop on the border of each zone, which is considered to be in whichever zone is more beneficial to the traveller.
+Most passengers use a Leap card, for which travel within a single zone is charged as a "short journey", with any longer trips charged at a flat fare for 90-minutes travel, including transfers onto bus and train services in the Dublin zone.
+Paper single and return tickets charge varying fares depending on the number of zones crossed.
 When the network opened, it was necessary to walk some distance or take another form of transport to connect between the two lines, but nowadays there is a short walking connection between O'Connell - GPO or Marlborough Street on the green line and Abbey Street on the red line.